 For more information on habitability laws in Oregon, click here.

 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
-In Oregon, the landlord must give 24 hours notice and the notice must provide the reason for entry, the date and time of entry, and identify who entered the unit (Or.
-Rev. Stat. § 90.322(b)).
+- Landlord Entry.
+In Oregon, the landlord must give 24 hours’ notice and the notice must provide the reason for entry, the date and time of entry, and identify who entered the unit (ORS § 90.322(b)).

 5. Violation of Lease Agreement